72 (number): In mathematics

+72 is the magic constant of the first non-normal, full prime reciprocal magic square in decimal, based on 1/17 in a 16 × 16 grid.

+There are 72 of distinct {7/2} magic heptagrams, all of which have a magic constant of 30.

+72 is the sum of the eighth row of Lozanić's triangle, and equal to the sum of the previous four rows (36, 20, 10, 6).
+As such, this row is the third and largest to be in equivalence with a sum of consecutive k row sums, after (1, 2, 3; 6) and (6, 10, 20; 36).

+There are 72 degrees in the central angle of a regular pentagon, which is constructible with a compass and straight-edge.

+Hipparchus (greek mathematician‐astronomer c.190 – c.120 BC) is purported to have discovered the phenomenon of the precession of the equinoxes by comparing the position of the vernal equinox against the fixed stars, noting that it shifts westward by about one degree every 72 years.

+Abstract algebra

 There are 72 compact and paracompact Coxeter groups of ranks four through ten: 14 of these are compact finite representations in only three-dimensional and four-dimensional spaces, with the remaining 58 paracompact or noncompact infinite representations in dimensions three through nine.
 These terminate with three paracompact groups in the ninth dimension, of which the most important is $\tilde {T}_{9}$: it contains the final semiregular hyperbolic honeycomb 6_{21} made of only regular facets and the 5_{21} Euclidean honeycomb as its vertex figure, which is the geometric representation of the $\mathrm E_{8}$ lattice.
 Furthermore, $\tilde {T}_{9}$ shares the same fundamental symmetries with the Coxeter-Dynkin over-extended form $\mathrm E_{8}$^{++} equivalent to the tenth-dimensional symmetries of Lie algebra $\mathrm E_{10}$.